Energy and carbon, global heating and climate change

-Worldwide GHG concentrations hit a record in 2013.
-For the first time, the atmospheric concentration of CO2 is now over 400 parts per million (ppmv) in some places, having risen from only 280ppmv during industrial times – a 50% increase.
+The atmospheric concentration of CO2 is now nearly 420 parts per million (ppmv), having risen from only 280ppmv during industrial times – a 50% increase.
 This change is caused by our emissions.
-Not only have emissions continued to soar since, but also there are indications that the capacity of the biosphere to absorb them may be decreasing as plants and the ocean become saturated.
+Not only have our emissions continued to soar, but also there are signs that the capacity of the biosphere to absorb them may be decreasing as plants and the ocean become saturated.

 So what can be done?

-In December 2015, the UN’s annual summit of nearly 200 countries, held that year in Paris, finally reached agreement in broad terms on how to deal with climate change.
+In December 2015, the UN’s annual summit of nearly 200 countries (known as COPs), held that year in Paris, finally reached agreement in broad terms on how to deal with climate change.
 This ‘deal’ is now in force.
 The USA withdrew but later re-joined.
 Almost every country on earth is now signed up – maybe the only thing everyone agrees on!